Skip to main content

 Yu Youren: Water on the Petal

-College of Arts and Humanities | University of Maryland Art Gallery Wednesday, September 17, 2025 - All day
+University of Maryland Art Gallery Wednesday, September 17, 2025 - December 5, 2025

 Yu Youren: Water on the Petal presents a rare and tender perspective on the life and work of Yu Youren (1879–1964), a towering figure in modern Chinese calligraphy.
 Best known for his powerful brushstrokes and monumental works that echo with historical and political gravity, Yu is here revealed in a quieter light—one grounded in home, family, and personal reflection.

-Drawn entirely from the private collection of his grandson, Victor Yu (Ph.D. ’68), a University of Maryland alumnus, these works are intimate expressions of a father’s care and a family man’s enduring hopes.
+Drawn from the Peng Yu Collection of Chinese Calligraphy, together with contributions from other private collectors, these works are intimate expressions of a father’s care and a family man’s enduring hopes.
 Far from the bold declarations of public life, these calligraphic pieces speak in softer tones: measured, affectionate, and quietly profound.
+Water on the Petal marks the beginning of a series that will explore the significant and complex contributions of Yu Youren to Chinese calligraphy, education, and political life.

-Add to Calendar 09/17/25 00:00:00 11/05/25 23:59:00 America/New_York Yu Youren: Water on the Petal
+09/17/25 00:00:00 09/17/25 23:59:00 America/New_York Yu Youren: Water on the Petal

 Yu Youren: Water on the Petal presents a rare and tender perspective on the life and work of Yu Youren (1879–1964), a towering figure in modern Chinese calligraphy.
 Best known for his powerful brushstrokes and monumental works that echo with historical and political gravity, Yu is here revealed in a quieter light—one grounded in home, family, and personal reflection.

-Drawn entirely from the private collection of his grandson, Victor Yu (Ph.D. ’68), a University of Maryland alumnus, these works are intimate expressions of a father’s care and a family man’s enduring hopes.
+Drawn from the Peng Yu Collection of Chinese Calligraphy, together with contributions from other private collectors, these works are intimate expressions of a father’s care and a family man’s enduring hopes.
 Far from the bold declarations of public life, these calligraphic pieces speak in softer tones: measured, affectionate, and quietly profound.
+Water on the Petal marks the beginning of a series that will explore the significant and complex contributions of Yu Youren to Chinese calligraphy, education, and political life.

 true